The information below outlines a framework for managing a Shop Safety Program.

-Based on the UVM Laboratory Health & Safety Policy, the definition of a "laboratory" includes all workshops and machine shops, recognizing that the hazards and risks inherent in a machine or woodshop are more physical and mechanical in nature.
-Guidance for shop safety program management mirrors the long-standing lab safety program that UVM has had for many years.
+In the UVM Laboratory Health & Safety Policy, the definition of a "laboratory" includes all campus workshops and machine shops.
+There are multiple hazards and risks inherent in machine and woodshops; they are more physical and mechanical in nature.

-The Shop Safety Program is built around the same values of Safety, Compliance, Productivity and Education that underpin the success of the Laboratory Safety Program.
-Likewise, roles and responsibilities for program management are essentially the same as for any other laboratory and can be understood on the Laboratory Supervisor Responsibilities page.
+The Shop Safety Program is built around the same values of Safety, Compliance, Productivity and Education that underpin the success of UVM's Laboratory Safety Program.
+Supervisors of thse areas should review the Laboratory Supervisor Responsibilities page.

 - Identify and Control Hazards